yaqwsx/presentations/spin2016/pres.md

 ## SV-COMP: DIVINE vs. SymDIVINE

-Why did DIVINE beat SymDIVINE at SV-COMP?

-. . .

 SV-COMP Concurrency benchamarks contain a little or none non-determinism

-- DIVINE is up to 500× faster than SymDIVINE on benchmarks with no non-determinism (no multistates are used when no non-determinism is present)
+- DIVINE up to 500× faster than SymDIVINE on benchmarks with no non-determinism (no non-determinism $\rightarrow$ no multi-states nor SMT solver calls)

+- models with integral input values
+    - cannot be verified by DIVINE in reasonable time and memory

-- models with single (or more) 32bit input values cannot be verified by DIVINE, SymDIVINE handles them well
+    - can be easily verified by SymDIVINE

-## State Equality -- Is It Worth It?

-Disadvantages:

-- one of the most expensive operations

-- bigger the state space, the more costly the equality is

-- almost no benefits for single-threaded programs

 . . .

-Advantages:

-- easy adaptation of classic model checking algorithms (LTL BA model checking)

-- huge state space reduction for parallel programs (up to 95 %)

-- can verify programs with infinite behavior unlike symbolic execution
+SV-COMP benchmarks exploits mainly technical imperfections of SymDIVINE, not its approach

 # Conclusion

 ## Advantages of SymDIVINE

-Compared to explicit model checkers:
+Compared to explicit-state model checkers:

 - non-deterministic input can be handled

 . . .

-Compared to classic symbolic model checkers:

-- real world code verification with no need for modelling

-. . .

 Compared to symbolic execution:

 - can verify programs with infinite behavior
+- more efficient on parallel programs

 . . .

 Other verification tools for C/C++ code:

-- bitprecise verification

-    - other tools often use integral instead of bitvector representation

-- atomicity level on LLVM instructions (`i++` on shared variable is not atomic)
+- atomicity level on LLVM instructions (closely matches real-world architectures)

 - in theory no false positives nor false negatives

 ## Disadvantages of SymDIVINE

-- it is a prototype tool for proof-of-concept:
+- a prototype tool for proof-of-concept:
-    - no support for LLVM debug information: counterexamples and properties are referred to LLVM code and internal representation of the multistates
+    - no support for LLVM debug information: counterexamples and properties refer to LLVM code and internal representation of the multistates

     - no advanced optimizations (strong $\tau$-reduction, memory compression etc.)

 - no support for symbolic pointer arithmetics and dynamic memory (yet)

-- some loops that depend on an input value may need unrolling

-- possible state space explosion
+- some loops that depend on an input value may need unrolling $\rightarrow$ possible state space explosion

 ## Conclusion & Future work

-- SymDIVINE's approach to verification of program with input was proofed to be working quite well, however it lacks strong background for:
+SymDIVINE's approach to verification of program with input was proofed to work quite well, however it lacks strong background for:

 - full LLVM support & its efficient execution

-    - dynamic memory

 - counterexamples refering to source code

 . . .